Here are seven museums that helped shape the Saratoga region’s considerable contributions to New York and the United States

 One of the many ways you can learn at the Shaker Heritage Society:

-• Field trips to the heritage center, whether it is through school or an organization.
+- Field trips to the heritage center, whether through school or an organization.

-• Hiking the trails and exploring an herb garden and the old cemetery where the founder, Ann Lee, is buried and many other early Shakers.
+- Hiking the trails and exploring an herb garden and the old cemetery where the founder, Ann Lee, is buried along with many other early Shakers.

-• Art fairs, come out and explore art from local vendors and even early art from the first Shakers church family.
+- Art fairs, where visitors can come out and explore art from local vendors and even early art from the first Shakers church family.

 Old Stone Fort Museum

-Comprising an old Dutch barn, a law office, an early 1700s home, and n one-room schoolhouse from the 1890s, The Old Stone Fort was protected behind a wooden stockade during the Revolutionary War.
-Over the last 125 years, the Old Stone Fort has been used as a museum.
+Comprising an old Dutch barn, a law office, an early 1700s home, and a one-room schoolhouse from the 1890s, The Old Stone Fort was protected behind a wooden stockade during the Revolutionary War.
+Over the last 125+ years, the Old Stone Fort has been used as a museum.
 The museum consists of over 50,000 artifacts, all relating to the history of Schoharie County.
-Another interesting find here is their history magazine and their genealogy history, tracing back to the original settlement.
+Another interesting find here is their history magazine and the record of genealogy history, tracing back to the original settlement.

 If you are a budding genealogist, or curious to see if you can trace your family tree back to the original people who occupied the area, be sure to check their research library, which has many books on families’ heritage of the people that once lived in the area. theoldstonefort.org